4ngelf/base.c/README.md

 Base number conversion utility.

-A little project to learn about libc standard libraries, make and libraries made in C.
+A little project to learn about libc standard libraries and how to make projects in C.

-# Using base.c
+## Using base.c

 Usage: `base [OPTIONS] NUMBER...`

-# Build, install, test...
+## Build, install, test...

-system dependencies:
+System dependencies:
 - gnu make
 - C compiler (gcc, clang, zig... )